coderefinery/coderefinery.org/content/blog/2024-01-24-project-future-concept-board.md

 ## Summary of ideas that were voted as most important

 We provide more details in screenshots below.
-Here we only summarize the points that received the most votes answering the question: "which ideas are most important for you".
+Here we only summarize the points that received votes answering the question: "which ideas are most important for you".
 The ideas are summarized here without being commented.
 They of course need to be followed-up somehow but this we will do in future meetings and events.